Nikhil87933/Nikhil87933/README.md

 ## 👨‍💻 About Me

-- 💻 Python Developer focused on Data Engineering and AI / Machine Learning
+- 💻 Python Developer with a focus on Data Engineering and AI
-- 🚀 Passionate about building scalable, reliable and production-quality software
+- 🚀 Passionate about building scalable, reliable and production-ready software
-- ⚙️ Following modern software engineering practices including Clean Architecture, Testing, CI/CD and Docker
+- ⚙️ Following modern software engineering practices including Git workflows, code reviews, testing and CI/CD
 - 🎯 Interested in Data Engineering, AI Systems and Enterprise Software
 - 📍 Pune, India